Dimensional broadcasts with @d

-Broadcasting over AbstractDimArray works as usual with Base Julia broadcasts, except that dimensions are checked for compatibility with eachother, and that values match.
-Strict checks can be turned of globally with strict_broadcast!(false).
-To avoid even dimension name checks, broadcast over parent(dimarray).
+Broadcasting over AbstractDimArray works as usual with Base Julia broadcasts, except that dimensions are checked for compatibility with each other, and that values match.
+Strict checks can be turned off globally with strict_broadcast!(false)

-The @d macro is a dimension-aware extension to regular dot brodcasting. broadcast_dims and broadcast_dims are analagous to Base julia broadcast.
+macro is a dimension-aware extension to regular dot broadcasting. broadcast_dims

 Example: scaling along the time dimension